About Us - Grassroots Media

 Grassroots Media

-With access to 600+ digital, print, TV, and radio Ethnic and Community Media outlets across 40+ languages and 25+ communities—including African, Latino, Asian, Russian, Jewish, Caribbean, and Indigenous—we deliver campaigns that resonate.
+With access to over 600 digital, print, TV, and radio Ethnic and Community Media outlets nationwide, spanning 40+ languages and 25+ communities—including African, Latino, Asian, Russian, Jewish, Caribbean, South Asian—we deliver ad campaigns that resonate.

-More than a traditional agency, Grassroots Media combines cultural insight and strategic excellence to make your message inspire and engage across multicultural communities nationwide.
+More than a traditional agency, Grassroots Media combines cultural insight and strategic excellence to make your message inspire and engage across multiethnic communities nationwide.

 Download Our Business Presentation for Your Reference!